Perceptual Capacities and Magnitudes

 Talks at this conferenceAdd a talk

-This workshop is generously supported by York’s Department of Philosophy, VISTA Program, Centre for Vision Research, and Faculty of Liberal Arts & Professional Studies.
+This workshop is generously supported by York’s Department of Philosophy, VISTA Program, Centre for Vision Research, Faculty of Liberal Arts & Professional Studies, and Office of the Vice President of Research and Innovation.

 Who is attending?